The Legendary Demos

 The Legendary Demos is a compilation album by pop rock artist Carole King.
 It was released on April 24, 2012 on Hear Music.
 The album contains thirteen demo recordings, ranging in time from "Crying in the Rain" (1962) to six tracks that appeared on King's 1971 hit album Tapestry.
+"The Legendary Demos" was given a limited reissue on ivory/clear vinyl for Record Store Day in 2023 on King's own Rockingale Records imprint.